qbead/qbeadWebsite/content/book/quickstart.md

 ![Upload programs to your SpinWheel using the `Upload` button (highlighted in white).](/images/quickstart/upload_button_screenshot.png "Upload programs to your SpinWheel using the `Upload` button (highlighted in white)."){style="max-width:388px"}

 Now your SpinWheel will have the new colorful blinking pattern (from `BlinkingFirmware`) you just uploaded.
-If you get an error here, then check out our [troubleshooting guide](/troubleshoot) for help on some common problems.
+If you get an error here, then check out our [Troubleshooting Guide](/troubleshoot) for help on some common problems.

 Feel free to open any of the other SpinWheel sketches and upload them onto the device.